The best phablets and big-screen phones money can buy in 2014

-Sony one-upped everybody with the 6.3" waterproof Xperia Z Ultra, making it a member of the sub-7mm club of thickness, HTC also chipped it with the One max and its innovative fingerprint scanner on the back, while Nokia entered the race in a heartwarming manner with its pivotal for Windows Phone Lumia 1520 and the affordable 1320.
+In 2013, Sony one-upped the competition with the 6.3" waterproof Xperia Z Ultra, making it a member of the sub-7mm club.
+HTC also chipped it with the One max and its innovative fingerprint scanner on the back, while Nokia entered the race in a heartwarming manner with its pivotal for Windows Phone Lumia 1520, and the affordable 1320.

-There are a lot of entrants in between also, so let's recap what are some of the best phablets money can buy at the moment, before something even wilder has been spotted just around the corner (nudge, wink, LG G Flex).
+This year we already have the LG G Pro 2, with its optically stabilized camera, the Xperia T2 Ultra, with the longest battery life we've ever measured on a mobile device, and the Oppo Find 7a with a Snapdragon 801 processor.
+There are a lot of entrants in-between also, so let's recap what are some of the best phablets money can buy at the moment, before something even wilder has been spotted just around the corner.

 I like the Note 3, the faux leather on the back makes the phone feel and look premium.
 I'm also excited to see what Nokia will bring to the table.